The Foreigner (2017 film): Plot

-Hennessy learns that his own wife Mary masterminded the attacks because her brother was murdered by a UVF death squad.
-She hates both the British and her husband for allowing his killers to be jailed.
+Hennessy learns that his own wife, Mary, masterminded the attacks because her brother was murdered by a UVF death squad.
+She hates both the British and her husband for allowing his killers to be jailed rather than executed.
 Hennessy kills McGrath and shares the information with Morrison.
 Morrison finds Quan's hideout, but Quan subdues him and gets the names of the killers and their location.
 After Morrison is released and returns to the farm, Hennessy reprimands him for unintentionally leaking information to Mary, with whom he is having an affair, and orders him to bury McGrath's body.
 Quan enters the bombers' London flat disguised as a gasman.
 He kills all of them except Sara, who is wounded in the scuffle.
-Quan escapes just before SO15 and MI5 storm the flat.
+Quan escapes just before MI5 and SO15 storms the flat.
 They torture Sara into disclosing the location of the next bomb, which is planted in a reporter's laptop to be detonated on a plane carrying British dignitaries to a conference.
 Airport police locate the reporter and throw the laptop into an air bridge, which explodes without any casualties.
 McKay is executed to tie up loose ends.

 British cabinet minister Katherine Davies, who was scheduled to be on the targeted flight, calls Hennessy to tell him she knows of his involvement, but having helped prevent the attack, he can remain as deputy First Minister, albeit under her control.
 Meanwhile, Morrison kills Mary, effectively eliminating the terrorist cell.
 Quan confronts Hennessy with a picture showing him kissing Maggie.
 He forces Hennessy to post the photo online, publicizing his links to the terrorists.
 Quan returns to the restaurant and reunites with Lam.
 Realizing Quan's role, Bromley decides not to take further action against Quan and keeps him under surveillance for the time being.